wyliodrinstudio/WyliodrinSTUDIO/docs/source/extension.rst

 Tabs
 *****
-The tabs are components of our application and accomplish various functions that help you handling your projects.
+The tabs are components of our application and accomplish various functions that help you handling your projects and interacting with the device that is connected to Wyliodrin STUDIO.

 They are integrated with the **registerTab** function: